 In describing the challenge of first identifying – and then actually dealing with emotions in the complex dance of negotiation, Dan’s succinct summary: “It’s really tough!”
 So his proposal is to notice emotion, but to go to a deeper question: What’s the basic need driving the emotion?
 Since there are a relatively small number of basic needs, perhaps five, it may be easier to handle this set.
 If we can attend to these five basic needs, Shapiro’s compelling case is that it’s far more likely that a true negotiation will arise.

-While the Fear-Love dynamic can arise a connection with an inanimate object (fear of losing a home), I suspect it’s most deeply rooted in a desire to nourish others, to be in a balance or harmony.
+While Fear and Love can arise a connection with an inanimate object (fear of losing a home), I suspect this dynamic most deeply rooted in a desire to nourish others, to be in a balance or harmony.
 To be connected.
 This could be called the need for belonging.

 Again, the Sorrow-Joy dynamic seems to arise in a range of situations, but I’ve been thinking about the biology of joy.
 Joy is produced by opiates that are absorbed in many parts of the brain, but especially in the frontal cortex, the seat of evaluation.
 This is an intriguing pairing because it implies that somehow when we truly understand, we’ll get the reward of inner bliss.
 We could call that pursuit of meaning the need for purpose.